How does this company make money?

 What does this company depend on?

-The machines depend on imported precision spindles from European suppliers such as GMN or Kessler, Japanese servo motors from companies such as Fanuc or Mitsubishi, linear guide systems from THK or Hiwin, and access to Shenzhen's electronics component supply base for the control system hardware.
+The company cannot operate without precision spindles from European suppliers like GMN and Kessler, servo motors from Japanese companies like Fanuc and Mitsubishi, linear guide systems from THK or Hiwin, and electronic components sourced from Shenzhen's supply base for its control system hardware.

 Who depends on this company?

-Chinese automotive manufacturers depend on these machines for precision machining capabilities and would face production line shutdowns if that capability were disrupted.
-Aerospace component fabricators rely on the tight tolerances these machines hold.
-Electronics manufacturers use the specific multi-axis capabilities for PCB drilling and routing operations.
+Chinese automotive manufacturers use these machines in their production lines — a disruption would mean shutdowns.
+Aerospace component fabricators rely on the tight tolerances these machines hold; without them, parts would fall outside the narrow specifications aerospace requires.
+Electronics manufacturers use the multi-axis capabilities for PCB drilling and routing, and losing that precision would degrade the accuracy of those operations.

 How does this company scale?